ratulb/container_image_builder/README.md

 # container_image_builder
 ### Building a Container Image Using [Google Kaniko Container](https://github.com/GoogleContainerTools/kaniko) on [Containerd](https://github.com/containerd/containerd) Runtime

 Containerd is an open source container runtime that provides an industry-standard container execution environment for running containers.
 It is designed to be lightweight, portable, and extensible.
-With the help of Google’s Kaniko container, you can now build and push container images to a Docker registry without having to install Docker.
+With the help of Google’s Kaniko container, you can now build and push container images to a Docker registry(or any other) without having to install Docker.
 Here we show how to build(and push a container) image on Containerd runtime using Google Kaniko container.

 #### Pre-requisite